dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-the-smart-grid.md

 More seriously, communication helps reduce friction in regional economies, which translates into commerce which benefits the people.
-Most interesting to Facebook data scientists will be how people with limited exposure to modernization and the global community initially react.
+Most interesting to Facebook data scientists will be how people with limited exposure to modernization initially react.
 Donning my anthropoligist hat, we need to proactively understand how to rollout technology to preserve cultures before they are all assimilated into the Borg.

 To understand the
 implementation details and economic opportunities, see this paper: